cefore/cefore/README.md

 PC2 cefnetd.fib
 > *ccn:/example udp 10.0.1.3*

-If you want to set up FIB manually after cefnetd's startup, it is also possible to set up FIB with the cefroute utility, for example,
+If you want to set up FIB manually after cefnetd's startup, it is also possible to set up FIB with the cefroute utility, such as,
 > *cefroute add ccn:/example udp 10.0.1.2*

+### Tune kernel parameters
+Before starting cefnetd, it is recommended to tune the several kernel parameters (for Linux and Raspbian) as follows.
+> *sudo sysctl -w net.core.rmem_default=10000000*
+> *sudo sysctl -w net.core.wmem_default=10000000*
+> *sudo sysctl -w net.core.rmem_max=10000000*
+> *sudo sysctl -w net.core.wmem_max=10000000*

+For macOS, the following commands tune the kernel parameters to run cefnetd.
+> *sudo sysctl -w net.local.stream.sendspace=2000000*
+> *sudo sysctl -w net.local.stream.recvspace=2000000*

 ### Start cefnetd
 Enter cefnetdstart at the terminal on each node to start cefnetd.
 Then enter cefstatus at the terminal to confirm whether it is running.